 I suspect we could go on all day looking at other scenarios where email is clearly not the best solution – these things can range from sending tasks, coordinating activities, scheduling events, collating information to pretty much anything else you currently use email for – Email breeds email.

-To find out more why almost 100 leading brands and retailers choose to trust their communications, compliance, team engagement, and much more to RMS drop us a line – or an email if you must – to book your personalised demonstration of how Metro can work for your business.
-Alternatively, drop by Stand #5A70 at RetailEXPO on the 1st and 2nd May, Olympia, Londhttp://mailto:firstname.lastname@example.org/on.
+To find out more why almost 100 leading brands and retailers choose to trust their communications, compliance, team engagement, and much more to RMS contact us to book your personalised demonstration of how Metro can work for your business.